chihyeh/Paper-Writing/README.md

 <li>For analysis
 <ul>
 <li>We use the <strong>MEDIAN BIN</strong> from signal, and fix at that bin <strong>RIGHT SIDE</strong> to be the central value, and change the width to plot the ROC curves</li>
+<li>We symmetrically add the bins from the central value ( every time we add two bins, and totally add 14 bins to be our width).
 <li>We choose <strong>CLUSTER</strong> to do the analysis as before mention.</li>
 </ul>
 </li>